otaviomguerra/otaviomguerra/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/otavio-guerra/)

-I'm a Computer Engineer, Msc.
-Student in Deep Learning, currently working as a ML Engineer @ https://www.smartlayers.io .
-I've been studying **Data Science**/**Machine Learning** since 2016.
+I'm a Computer Engineer, currently working as a Senior ML Engineer @ https://www.zazmic.com.
+I've been studying **Data Science**/**Machine Learning** since 2016 and work professionaly in the field since 2019.
 I love working with data to solve business problems.

 <!-- Talking about you -->
 **Talking about Personal Stuffs:**